-The ADT7483A is designed to work with substrate transistors built into processors or with discrete transistors.
+The ADT7481 is designed to work with substrate transistors built into processors or with discrete transistors.
 Substrate transistors will generally be PNP types with the collector connected to the substrate.
-Discrete types can be either a PNP or NPN transistor connected as a diode (base shorted to collector).
+Discrete types can be either a PNP or an NPN transistor connected as a diode (base shorted to collector).
 If an NPN transistor is used, the collector and base are connected to D+ and the emitter to D-.
-If a PNP transistor is used, the collector and base are connected to D+.
+If a PNP transistor is used, the collector and base are connected to D- and the emitter to D+.

-To reduce the error due to variations in both substrate and discrete transistors, the following factors should be taken into consideration:
+To reduce the error due to variations in both substrate and discrete transistors, a number of factors should be taken into consideration:

-• The ideality factor, nf, of the transistor is a measure of the deviation of the thermal diode from ideal behavior.
-The ADT7483A is trimmed for an nf value of 1.008.
-Use the following equation to calculate the error introduced at a temperature, T (°C) when using a transistor whose nf does not equal 1.008.
-Consult the processor data sheet for the nf values.
+• The ideality factor, $n{\rm f}$ , of the transistor is a measure of the deviation of the thermal diode from ideal behavior.
+The ADT7481 is trimmed for an $n{\rm f}$ value of 1.008.
+Use the following equation to calculate the error introduced at a temperature, T (°C), when using a transistor where $n{\rm f}$ does not equal 1.008.
+Consult the processor data sheet for the $n{\rm f}$ values.

-$$\Delta T = (n_f - 1.008) / 1.008 \times (273.15 \text{ Kelvin} + T) \quad (\text{eq.
-2})$$
+$\Delta T = (n_f - 1.008)/1.008 \times (273.15 \text{ Kelvin} + T)$ (eq.
+2)

-To factor this in, write the DT value to the offset register.
-It is then automatically added to, or subtracted from, the temperature measurement by the ADT7483A.
+To factor this in, the user can write the $\Delta T$ value to the offset register.
+It will then automatically be added to, or subtracted from, the temperature measurement by the ADT7481.

 • Some CPU manufacturers specify the high and low current levels of the substrate transistors.
-The high current level of the ADT7483A, $I{HIGH}$ , is 200 $\mu$ A, and the low level current, $I{LOW}$ , is 12 $\mu$ A. If the ADT7483A current levels do not match the current levels specified by the CPU manufacturer, it may be necessary to remove an offset.
-Refer to the CPU data sheet to determine whether this offset needs to be removed and how to calculate it.
-This offset is programmed to the offset register.
-It is important to note that if more than one offset must be considered, program the algebraic sum of these offsets to the offset register.
+The high current level of the ADT7481, $I{HIGH}$ , is 233 $\mu$ A. The low level current, $I{LOW}$ , is 14 $\mu$ A. If the ADT7481 current levels do not match the current levels specified by the CPU manufacturer, it may become necessary to remove an offset.
+The CPU data sheet will advise whether this offset needs to be removed and how to calculate it.
+This offset may be programmed to the offset register.
+It is important to note that if more than one offset must be considered, the algebraic sum of these offsets must be programmed to the offset register.

-If a discrete transistor is used with the ADT7483A, the best accuracy is obtained by choosing devices according to the following criteria:
+If a discrete transistor is being used with the ADT7481, the best accuracy is obtained by choosing devices according to the following criteria:

-- Base-emitter voltage greater than 0.25 V at 6 $\mu$ A, at the highest operating temperature. - Base-emitter voltage less than 0.95 V at 100 $\mu$ A, at the lowest operating temperature.

-- Base resistance less than 100 $\Omega$ . - Small variation in $h{FE}$ (50 to 150) that indicates tight control of $V{BE}$ characteristics.
+- Base-emitter voltage greater than 0.25 V at 6 μA, at the highest operating temperature. - Base-emitter voltage less than 0.95 V at 100 μA, at the lowest operating temperature. - Base resistance less than 100 $\Omega$ . - Small variation in hFE (say 50 to 150) that indicates tight control of VBE characteristics.

-Transistors such as 2N3904, 2N3906, or equivalents in SOT-23 packages, are suitable devices to use.
+Transistors, such as 2N3904, 2N3906, or equivalents in SOT-23 packages, are suitable devices to use.